 How to Use Humor in Songwriting

 In these intense and serious times, one of the best medicines is a good laugh or an honest smile.
 Think you need to wait around to get your heart broken to write a great song that really affects people?
 Think again – use humor in your songwriting!
+Let’s share some songwriting tips to get you started!

 In this post we’ll look at how some of the masters of the contemporary West use humor, silliness, and absurdity in their music and lyric creations.
 We will also pinpoint ways songwriters of all levels can incorporate these tools in their songs.